ingcognito/datascience-stack/README.md

 ## Setup

-Use `Make` as the operator file to interact with this repository
+The `Makefile` in this repostiory acts as the operator file.
+Use the `make` command to interact with the different datascience technologies stacks

+### Jupyter Notebook
+To deploy Jupyter Notebook with a MSSQL Server run `make deploy` to deploy the containers, followed by `make start-jupyter` to start the notebook.
+This will output a URL where you can view the newly deployed jupyter notebook locally.

 ## References
 - https://github.com/chrisgschon/docker-for-ds